BioTrash/sd-lora-trainer-XPU-compatible/README.md

 ## Setup

 Create a venv using Python<=3.12. **Important:** As of making, 2025-09-04, Python==3.13 does not have prebuilt wheels for a number of packages that are required to run this trainer.
-You could attempt to build them from source instead but downgrading to Python<=3.12 is ba far the simpler solution.
+You could attempt to build them from source instead but downgrading to Python<=3.12 is by far the simpler solution.
 I recommend:

 `pyenv install 3.12.6 && pyenv local 3.12.6` in case of warning message from pyenv run `pyenv init` and follow instructions provided by the package for your shell from there, and re-run `pyenv local 3.12.6`.
 You can check you current shell's python version with `python --version`